-Each series of our first season will feature a different Tabletop Roleplaying Game system.
+Each series of our second season will feature a different Tabletop Roleplaying Game system.
 As our players explore these adventures we’ll dissect what kinds of storytelling each system favors.
-In our first season we’ll be examining campaigns of Blades in the Dark, Kids on Bikes, and Lancer, as well as one-shots of Bluebeard's Bride and Oh Dang!
+This season we’ll be examining campaigns of Blades in the Dark, Kids on Bikes, and Lancer, as well as one-shots of Bluebeard's Bride and Oh Dang!
 Bigfoot Stole My Car With My Friend’s Birthday Present Inside.
 To see our lineup for Season One, click here.